henrylawson/henrylawson.net/website/_posts/2015-02-10-book-review-practical-vim.markdown

 What I found most helpful is that by leveraging Drew's experience and knowledge in Vim I could learn quickly what the basic and fundamental ways to use Vim are.
-The same learnings can be gained by reading the manual, watching screen casts but I enjoyed the written format as I could read a chapter, let it digest, and continue using Vim.
+The same learning's can be gained by reading the manual, watching screen casts but I enjoyed the written format as I could read a chapter, let it digest, and continue using Vim.
 After some time and having become comfortable with what was taught I would then move onto the next concept.